skywish/skywish.github.io/_docs/01-leetcode-record.md

 ### 167. Two Sum II - Input array is sorted

-Since input array is sorted, we can take advatange of it.
+Since input array is sorted, we can take advantage of it.
 The common way to solve those kinds of questions is to use HashMap, but this one we can just use two points.

 ```java
 public class Solution {